credativ/plutono/docs/sources/datasources/cloudwatch.md

 Please see the AWS documentation for [Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) and [CloudWatch limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html) for more information.

-## Configure the data source with grafana.ini
+## Configure the data source with plutono.ini

-In the Grafana [configuration]({{< relref "../administration/configuration.md#aws" >}}) file, there's an `AWS` section that allows you to customize the data source.
+In the Plutono [configuration]({{< relref "../administration/configuration.md#aws" >}}) file, there's an `AWS` section that allows you to customize the data source.

 ### allowed_auth_providers

 Specify which authentication providers are allowed for the CloudWatch data source.
-The following providers are enabled by default in OSS Grafana: `default` (AWS SDK default), keys (Access and secret key), credentials (Credentials file), ec2_IAM_role (EC2 IAM role).
+The following providers are enabled by default in OSS Plutono: `default` (AWS SDK default), keys (Access and secret key), credentials (Credentials file), ec2_IAM_role (EC2 IAM role).

 ### assume_role_enabled

 Allows you to disable `assume role (ARN)` in the CloudWatch data source.
-By default, assume role (ARN) is enabled for OSS Grafana.
+By default, assume role (ARN) is enabled for OSS Plutono.

 ### list_metrics_page_limit

 When a custom namespace is specified in the query editor, the [List Metrics API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_ListMetrics.html) is used to populate the _Metrics_ field and the _Dimension_ fields.
 The API is paginated and returns up to 500 results per page.
 The CloudWatch data source also limits the number of pages to 500.
-However, you can change this limit using the `list_metrics_page_limit` variable in the [grafana configuration file](https://grafana.com/docs/grafana/latest/administration/configuration/#aws).
+However, you can change this limit using the `list_metrics_page_limit` variable in the [plutono configuration file](https://grafana.com/docs/grafana/latest/administration/configuration/#aws).

 ## Configure the data source with provisioning

-It's now possible to configure data sources using config files with Grafana's provisioning system.
+It's now possible to configure data sources using config files with Plutono's provisioning system.
 You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}})

 Here are some provisioning examples for this data source.